-Due to COVID-19, NELI will be altering the format of this year’s ADA Workshop to be a LIVE WEBINAR Conference.
+NELI will be presenting the 2023 ADA Workshop as a LIVE WEBINAR Conference.
 The program will be presented over 2 days, with 3 hours of instruction per day.

 You may participate "live" and/or watch the recording at your convenience.

-This year, David Fram will be presenting NELI’s renowned ADA Workshop as a live webinar, complete with comprehensive materials and the ability to interact with questions.
-In addition to the regular update of case law and agency positions, David will cover the multitude of practical COVID-19 questions that employers are handling.
+David Fram will again be presenting NELI’s renowned ADA Workshop as a live webinar, complete with comprehensive materials and the ability to interact with questions.

 DAY ONE: 11:30 am - 2:45 pm (Eastern) (includes 15-minute break)